Tag: Ladytron (Page 2 of 8)

 SPARKS No1 Song In Heaven (1979)

-In a creative rut following their UK success in the glam-era, the Mael Brothers had found ‘I Feel Love’ awe inspiring.
-A journalist friend put SPARKS into contact with Giorgio Moroder.
-The first result was the tremendous ‘No1 Song In Heaven’ where Russell Mael’s flamboyant falsetto fitted well with the programmed electro-disco sound, which meant Ron Mael could maintain his image of doing nothing.
+In a creative rut following their UK success in the glam-era, the Mael Brothers had found ‘I Feel Love’ inspiring.
+A journalist put SPARKS into contact with Giorgio Moroder who had aspirations to work with a band and set to work with them immediately.
+The first result was the tremendous ‘No1 Song In Heaven’ where Russell Mael’s flamboyant falsetto fitted well with the electro-disco sound, while the programmed backing meant Ron Mael could maintain his image of doing nothing.

 Available on the SPARKS album ‘No1 In Heaven’ via Repertoire Records